kaarlekaarle/TheCommons/README.md

 The Commons is an open platform for continuous decision-making, where users can dynamically delegate their voting power, vote on issues, and see all actions transparently in a public log.
 It's not just a voting system—it's a foundation for participatory, trust-based decision models.

+For a deeper exploration of the philosophy behind The Commons, see [VISION.md](VISION.md).

 ## Features

 - 🔐 Secure user authentication and authorization